 But as morning approached, Krishna told the gopis it was time to go home.
 He said, "Meditate upon me always, and I will always be near you."
 The gopis were pleased, and returned safely to their homes, for no one knew they had been away.

-(Based on Ananda K. Coomaraswamy and Sister Nivedita, Myths of the Hindus and Buddhists [London: George G. Harrap and Company, 1913], pages 232-235.)
+(Based on Ananda K. Coomaraswamy and Sister Nivedita, Myths of the Hindus and Buddhists [1913; unabridged republication, New York: Dover Publications by special arrangement with George G. Harrap and Company, 1967], pages 232-235.)